Skip to content

 Destructors and Resource Management

-Constructors bring an object into a valid state—allocating memory, opening files, initializing hardware.
-But all these resources share a common problem: they must be returned at some point. malloc without free, fopen without fclose, locking a mutex without unlocking—the program slowly leaks resources, eventually exhausting system quotas or falling into a dead lock.
+Constructors are responsible for bringing an object into a valid state—allocating memory, opening files, initializing hardware.
+But all these resources share a common problem: they must be returned at some point.
+Memory allocated without freeing, files opened without closing, mutexes locked without unlocking—the program will slowly leak resources, eventually exhausting system quotas or falling into a deadlock.

 C++ solves this problem with the destructor.
-Constructors and destructors form a perfect symmetry: one executes automatically when an object is born, and the other executes automatically when it dies.
+Constructors and destructors form a perfect symmetry: one executes automatically when the object is born, the other when it dies.
 This pattern of "acquire at construction, release at destruction" has a famous name—RAII (Resource Acquisition Is Initialization)—and it is the cornerstone of C++ resource management.

-In this chapter, we break down destructors from start to finish—the syntax, invocation timing, the core idea of RAII, and a classic design guideline you cannot avoid: the Rule of Three.
+In this chapter, we will break down destructors from start to finish—syntax, timing, the core idea of RAII, and a classic design guideline we cannot avoid: the Rule of Three.

 Destructor Syntax